ibn-salem/position_effect/README.md

 # position_effect
 **Prediction of Position Effects of Apparently Balanced Human Chromosome Rearrangements**

-The scripts in this repository document the computational analysis in the followinng manuscript:
+The scripts in this repository document the computational analysis in the followinng study:
-Zepeda-Mendoza and Ibn-Salem at al. 2017 "Computational Prediction of Position Effects of Apparently Balanced Human Chromosome Rearrangements"
+[Zepeda-Mendoza and Ibn-Salem at al. "Computational Prediction of Position Effects of Apparently Balanced Human Chromosome Rearrangements".
+Am.
+J. Hum.
+Genet.
+2017](http://www.cell.com/ajhg/abstract/S0002-9297(17)30246-X).

 To analyze your own genomic regions for position effects, please follow the steps in order.
 All included datasets are in hg19 version.